Hiring and Onboarding

 1. UT Austin Human Resources New Employee Orientation

 Please contact your department’s Human Resource staff.
-They will assist you in getting your UT ID card and registering for the UT’s New Employee Orientation.
-We strongly encourage new Postdoctoral Fellows to review the Postdoctoral Handbook and to attend the New Employee Welcome and Orientation conducted by Human Resources which provides an introduction to the university's culture, values, history, services, resources and benefits, including insurance and retirement programs in which eligible employees may enroll.
+They will assist you in getting your UT ID card and other on-boarding processes.
+We strongly encourage new Postdoctoral Fellows to review the Postdoctoral Handbook and to attend the Longhorn Employee Orientation (LEO) conducted by Human Resources which provides an introduction to the university's culture, values, history, services, resources and benefits, including insurance and retirement programs in which eligible employees may enroll.

 New Employee Checklist